 The infrahyoid muscles and the sternocleidomastoid muscle directly border the thyroid gland.
 These muscles and other important muscles of note in the thyroid region are:

 Infrahyoid muscles: Together, the infrahyoid muscles play an active role in swallowing through the movement of the larynx.
 The omohyoid, sternohyoid, and thyrohyoid act to depress the hyoid bone.
-The thyrohyoid elevates the larynx whereas the sternothyroid depresses the larynx.
+The thyrohyoid elevates the larynx whereas the sternothyroid depress the larynx.
 The omohyoid also has a function in ensuring proper venous blood return through its attachment to the carotid sheath.
 When the omohyoid pulls on the carotid sheath, the internal jugular vein maintains a low-pressure system, leading to increased blood return to the superior vena cava.

 Sternocleidomastoid muscle: the sternocleidomastoid muscle arises from the clavicle and sternum.
 It is composed of two heads—a lateral/clavicular head and a medial/sternal head.
 Upon contraction of one side of the muscle, it rotates the head towards the contralateral side of the body and pulls the head towards the ipsilateral shoulder.
 When both sternocleidomastoid muscles act together, they function to flex the cervical vertebral column.
 Working together, they also aid in forced inspiration through elevation of the thorax.

-Cricothyroid Muscle: the cricothyroid muscle is a relatively thin and flat muscle located on the lateral and anterior segment of the cricoid cartilage.
+Cricothyroid muscle: the cricothyroid muscle is a relatively thin and flat muscle located on the lateral and anterior segment of the cricoid cartilage.
 It inserts at the lower laminar and inferior cornu of the thyroid cartilage.
 It is the only tensor muscle of the larynx that aids in phonation.
 When stimulated, the muscle elongates and tenses the vocal cords.
 It does this by gently tilting the thyroid cartilage forward.
-With this action, the distance between the angle of the thyroid and vocal processes is increased, with consequent elongation of the folds; the eventual result is higher pitch in voice.
+With this action, the distance between the angle of the thyroid and vocal processes is increased, with consequent elongation of the folds; the eventual result is a higher pitch in voice.

 Platysma: the platysma muscles are paired, superficial muscles arising from the subcutaneous layer and fascia of the neck.
 The platysma functions to depress the lower lip and draws down the lower lip.
 It also tenses the skin of the neck during clenching of the jaw, often seen when making facial expressions of anger.
 It receives innervation by the cervical branch of the facial nerve (CN XII).